tus/tus-resumable-upload-protocol/protocol.md

 All clients and servers MUST implement the core protocol.

+The specification does not describe which URLs to use and it is up to the implementation to decide about them.
+Every URL in this document is just there for the purpose of showing an example.

+In addition the server is allowed to implement authentication as he wishes.

 ### Example

 A HEAD request is used to determine the offset at which the upload should be